-This is one of our dated bathrooms which will be renovated next summer.
+This is one of our dated bathrooms which will be renovated soon.
 It was so hard for me to get past just the colour in here.

 See the chair rail?
 If you have it in your house and you don't have wallpaper above it take it out!